sanjurajsingh/basegasbuddy/README.md

 No wallet custody

-Not affiliated with Coinbase or Base beyond platform usage
+Not affiliated with Coinbase or Base beyond platform usage.

 Gas data is provided as-is and should not be considered a guarantee of transaction outcomes.